North Charleston Coliseum: Grand opening

-The coliseum opened its doors on January 29, 1993 to a capacity crowd with its first event, the World Cup Figure Skating Champions ice skating exhibition.
+The coliseum opened its doors on January 29, 1993, to a capacity crowd with its first event, the World Cup Figure Skating Champions ice skating exhibition.
 The opening night was plagued by parking issues that resulted in traffic congestion on local roads and up to an hour delay in clearing the parking lots following the show.
 The following night saw another sellout crowd for a concert featuring country music star Alan Jackson, for which the traffic problems were reduced due to early arrivals and improved traffic direction.
 The city expedited the expansion of available parking spaces from 4,000 to 5,030 soon after.

 Accident

-On November 10, 1997, the 5-ton coliseum scoreboard dropped while it was being lowered, landing on and killing Billie Wayne Garrett, a rodeo volunteer from Columbia.
+On November 10, 1997, the 5-ton scoreboard was dropped while it was being lowered, landing on and killing Billie Wayne Garrett, a rodeo volunteer from Columbia.
+Garrett, a retired security guard from Columbia, was helping to prepare for the World Finals Rodeo, an event sponsored by the S.C.
+Law Enforcement Officers Association that raised money for families of officers killed in the line of duty.

 Coliseum officials believed the issue was with the board's hoisting mechanism, which was manufactured by a New Jersey company that had recently experienced hoist failures in two of its mechanisms, one resulting in a scoreboard dropping to the floor.
 The fall also caused a crack in the coliseum floor, but it was repaired and no damage was found to have been done to the piping system that makes ice for the coliseum floor.
 Garrett's family filed a wrongful death lawsuit against the company that manufactured the scoreboard, the company that had recently inspected and passed the scoreboard, and Ogden Entertainment, the coliseum's managing company.
 The lawsuit was settled for $3.5 million.
 An upgraded scoreboard featuring improved video panels and a safer hoisting setup was installed in October 1999.
 This scoreboard was replaced in 2012 by another video scoreboard, part of a $21 million renovation that saw the addition of two food courts, the largest of which is the 7400 sqft Montague Terrace, as well as a new ticket office and upgrades to eight luxury suites.